ngcxy/ngcxy.github.io/_pages/about.md

 I earned my Bachelor's degree from [Fudan University](https://www.fudan.edu.cn/en/), graduating with high honors (Summa Cum Laude) and receiving the Chinese National Scholarship.
 Now I'm on the lookout for exciting opportunities in the field of software engineering.

+(P.S.
+In case you're using browsers on the phone, my projects page is accessible by the button on top-right ⬆️ Thanks for visiting!)

 [//]: # (I'm deeply passionate about Cloud Computing, covering software, network, and hardware.)

 [//]: # (Moreover, I've accumulated valuable experience in web development.)